Tmcg2/rogue_squadron64/docs/data_blob/data_blob.md

 `asset_offset` is relative to the `block_header`'s location.
 So, `data_start + segment_header.data_offset + manifest_entry.asset_offset`.

-`compressed_size` is interesting, there's a couple things to note about it.
-If its `-1`/`0xFFFFFFFF`, that indicates that the asset is uncompressed (what I'll call "raw" for now).
+A `compressed_size` of `-1`/`0xFFFFFFFF` indicates that the asset is uncompressed (what I'll call "raw" for now).
-Otherwise, the asset in question is compressed with `zlib`.
-The `compressed_size` is also a litte larger than necessary.
-For example, if the asset size after deflation was 596 bytes, it would padded out the 599 bytes (1 less than the next multiple of 4).
-I don't know why they do this.
+When its something other that `0xFFFFFFFF` that indicates that the asset is a `zlib` data stream.
+Such sizes are always over-sized by exactly 10 bytes.

 For flags, bit 7 (0x80) indicates that the `manifest_entry` is really a directory, not a single asset.
 Other flag bits are checked in the code but none are ever set so I don't know what they're meant to do yet.